Work & Career

 Work in short bursts

 The flip side to multi-tasking is that it is hard to sustain creativity or intensity on one task for long stretches.
 Rather, our brains work in cycles of creativity, then take a rest.
 So try this: after an hour or so of concentrated work, get up for five minutes, walk around, do some stretches.
-Not only will this help the quality of your work and decrease work stress, but by the time you finish your day, you’ll have fitted in 30 minutes of stress-reducing exercise.
+Not only will this help the quality of your work and decrease stress at work, but by the time you finish your day, you’ll have fitted in 30 minutes of stress-reducing exercise.

 Deal directly, but constructively, with difficult workplace relationships